The Chemex Coffee Maker Review – Functional or Just Funky?

-The Chemex coffee maker may be old, but he be wise in the ways of damn-delicious coffee.
+The Chemex coffee maker may be old, but she be wise in the ways of damn-delicious coffee.
 Without wasting anymore time, let's get straight to my Chemex pour over review to see if this is the right brewer for you.

 The Chemex 'In a Nutshell'

-The Chemex is one of the most widely recognized pour over coffee makers and can be found in most coffee and kitchen stores.
+The Chemex pour over coffee maker is one of the most widely recognized pour over coffee makers and can be found in most coffee and kitchen stores.

 This brewer has a double-whammy reputation as both a beautiful kitchen tool and a high-quality coffee maker and is a near-perfect balance of aesthetics and performance.

 With a wide range of size options and two different styles to choose from, the Chemex can satisfy just about any appetite.

 Handled properly, the coffee it makes is smooth yet full of flavor.
 The Chemex does take some practice to get used to, but its coffee making abilities are a match for even the best pour over pros.